ACCU (organisation): Publications

 Other journals have been published by ACCU in the past.
 Accent was the news letter of the Silicon Valley chapter and CAUGers was the news letter of the Acorn special interest group.
 Overload was originally the journal of ACCU's C++ special interest group, but is no longer language-specific.

 Local groups

 The Silicon Valley chapter organized local meetings in San Jose.
-Local groups were formed in London, Bristol & Bath, Oxford, Cambridge, North East England, Southern England and Zurich.
+Local groups were formed in London, Bristol & Bath, Oxford, Cambridge, North East England, Southern England, York and Zurich.